celiason/museum-visitor-model/README.md

 ![](figs/wordcloud.png)

 I averaged twitter sentiments by day and then plotted over time.
 You can see these data plotted below.
-There is a really big spike at the beginning of 2018 that corresponds to some negative press the Bristol Museum had over an apparent dispute of the display of a Banksy piece.
+There is a really big spike at the beginning of 2018 that corresponds to some negative press the Bristol Museum had over an apparent dispute of the display of a Banksy piece (see news article [here](https://www.bbc.com/news/uk-england-bristol-42708000)).

 ![Twitter sentiment](figs/timeline_sentiment_bristol.png)